dcomtois/summarytools/README.md

 st_options()                      # display all global options' values st_options('round.digits')        # display only one option
-st_options('omit.headings', TRUE) # change an option's value
+st_options('omit.headings', TRUE) # change an option's value st_options('footnote', NA)        # Turn off the footnote on all outputs.
+                                  # This option was used prior to generating
+                                  # the present document.
 ```

 ## Bootstrap CSS